haynieresearch/pep-for-zos/README.md

 * The theory behind the program is described in NWC TP 6037.
 * This application is running on an IBM z/OS machine, however it should be compatible with others.

+### Files
+1. PEP
+   1. PEP Fortran source code
+2. CRTHERMO
+   1. Fortran program to create the THERMO binary file
+3. DATA.PEP.PROPEL
+   1. Propellent database
+4. DATA.PEP.THERMO
+   1. Binary reaction product database
+5. DATA.PEP.THERMO.INPUT
+   1. Input file used to create THERMO from CRTHERMO
+6. DATA.PEP.SETUP
+   1. Information file used by PEP, you shouldn't have to alter this to run as is
+7. DATA.PEP.INPUT.*
+   1. Input file examples
+7. REPORTS.PEP.*
+   1. Sample report files
+8. jcl/PEP
+   1. JCL to execute the PEP program
+   2. Once setup, you should only have to change FORMULA=KNDXIO
+9. jcl/CRTHERMO
+   1. JCL to execute the CRTHERMO program and create the THERMO database

 ### Options
 1. Up to 10 ingredients may be input by the user to be evaluated.
 2. There are also eight other options: